QuCO-CSAM/Solving-Combinatorial-Optimisation-Problems-Using-Quantum-Algorithms/README.md

 **Data**
 - This folder contains the corresponding COP datasets
 - For the TSP:
-    - The 'Matrices.txt' file contains all 4 matrices are used in the VQE and the QAOA.
-The readInData() function reads the .txt file and outputs a 4 by 4 array corresponding to each matrix.
-The dimension of these matrices are: 3, 4, 5 and 6.
+    - The 'Matrices.txt' file contains all the matrices that are used in the VQE and the QAOA.
+The readInData() function reads the .txt file and outputs an array corresponding to each matrix.
     - These dataset follow the [TSPLIB](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html) formatting convension.
 Furthermore, these datasets were randomly generated.
-    - The 'optimal.txt' file contains the initial starting point corresponding to 4 matrices used in the VQE and QAOA.
-The optimal() function reads the .txt file and outputs a 4 by 4 array that corresponds to each initial point of each matrix.
+    - The 'optimal.txt' file contains the initial starting point corresponding to the matrices used in the VQE and QAOA.
+The optimal() function reads the .txt file and outputs an array that corresponds to each initial point of each matrix.
 - For the QAP:
     - The datasets labelled "made#.csv" are randomly generated QAP instances, and the number correlates to the number of facilities in the problem (the dimensions of the two matrices in the CSV file).
 The format of the CSV files follows that of the datasets available in [QAPLIB](https://www.opt.math.tugraz.at/qaplib/).
     - The datasets in the VQE and QAOA folders are the initial points used in the warm start approach taken in the papers listed.
 Each initial point corresponds to the QAP instance of the same size referenced in the name.